Muhammad Rakhim-Khan Madrasah

 Said Muhammad Rakhim Bakhadur-Khan is the full name of the Khan and people called him Madraim-Khan II.
 Khan Muhammad Rahimhan II was born in 1845 and came to power in Khiva in 1864.
 His regiment in Khiva is highlighted by the development of many mosques, madrassah, bath-houses and other structures of civil architecture.
 Rakhim-Khan II was a talented poet and philosopher, known under the literary pseudonym Feruz-Shaikh.
 The reforms of traditional education were carried out under his auspices.

 Thanks to his initiative, the first so-called new-method schools were opened in Khiva, in which the secular sciences were studied, as well as the Arabian alphabet and Koran reading.
 The Muhammad Rakhim-Khan madrasah was a Muslim university, where students studied the art of versification and the “exact” sciences.
-Literary evenings -mushaira, was held at which such outstanding Khivan poets as Kamil Khorezmi, Tabibi and crowned Feruz-shaikh read their works of literature.
-These were often arranged within its walls.
-The madrasah’ students participated in scientific and literary debates on a par with eminent scientists and poets.
+Literary evenings -mushaira, were held at which such outstanding Khivan poets as Kamil Khorezmi, Tabibi and crowned Feruz-shaikh read their works of literature.
+These gatherings were often arranged within the walls of this madrassah.
+The madrasah’s students participated in scientific and literary debates on a par with eminent scientists and poets.
 A significant historical event of the Khivan khanate occurred during Muhammad Rakhim-khan ll’s time.
 The Russian imperial armies imposed into the khanate in 1873 led to the Russian protectorate establishment.